 You may also need to check whether your CarPlay is enabled, especially if you’re using it for the first time.
-This is because the CarPlay feature needs to be enabled in some cars before starting using it.
+This is because the CarPlay feature needs to be enabled in some cars before starting to use it.
 Again, check your car’s manual for this.

 Moreover, if you’ve set up restrictions on your iPhone, you may also have accidentally disabled CarPlay.
 So, navigate through your phone’s settings menu and look for the restrictions tab.
 Then, scroll down to the CarPlay tab and turn it off if it’s on.

 If you have problems playing music through your car’s Bluetooth and you are using iPhone but not CarPlay, try the solution shown in this video:

 How Do I Stop Bluetooth From Connecting to Other Devices?